plotdb/block/README.md

 Hosts provided here will be in turn provided to `host` parameter of block instance's `init` function with following rules:

+ - when `pkg.host` is a block identifier object, return the object matching that bid, or null if nothing matched.
+ - when `pkg.host` is a list of bid, all matched hosts are provided as specified order in an array.
  - when `pkg.host` is not defined, all available hosts are provided as an array.
- - when `pkg.host` is a block identifier object, either an object matching that bid or a dummy object with `interface` function is provided.
- - when `pkg.host` is a list of bid, all matched hosts are provided as specified order in an array.

 ##### Typical Host Compoments